SUSTAINABLE AND FAIR PRODUCTION: IS THAT POSSIBLE IN CHINA? READ IT YOURSELF...

 Our insulation consists of 100% recycled 2nd hand plastic bottles.
 This is checked and certified (Global Recycle Standard).

-Before I develop new products, I inspect stock items from overproductions.
-I let this flow into my thoughts about new designs.
+Before I develop new products, I sift through stock items from overproduction.
+I incorporate these into my considerations for new designs.

 Short distances between our factories are also important for a good ecological balance.
 You see, there are always many factors to be weighed against each other.